hickford/git-credential-oauth/README.md

 To use with a custom host, eg. `gitlab.example.com`:

 1. Register an OAuth application on the host.
-How to do this depends on the host, but the [GitLab instructions](https://docs.gitlab.com/ee/integration/oauth_provider.html#user-owned-applications) are typical.
+The [GitLab instructions](https://docs.gitlab.com/ee/integration/oauth_provider.html#user-owned-applications) are typical.
 	* Specify name `git-credential-oauth`
 	* Specify redirect URI `http://127.0.0.1`.
 	* Select scopes for read and write Git operations.